MakoDoli/MakoDoli/README.md

 ### Hi there 👋  I'm Mako 👋

-I'm a  Front-end developer with 2 years of experience in developing user-friendly, responsive, and interactive web applications.
+I'm a  Front-end developer with 3 years of experience in developing user-friendly, responsive, and interactive web applications.
 I have expertise in HTML, CSS, JavaScript, React, Nextjs.

 ## 🔭 What I'm currently working on

 I'm currently working on colaborative project, where I'm developing my team-working skills.
-The application is built using Reactjs, Nextjs and RESTful API.
+The application is built using Reactjs, Nextjs and RESTful APIs.

 ## 🌱 What I'm currently learning